Stnslv-k/finn.no-filter-extension/README.md

 # Finn.no Filter and Data Extension

-The extension allows to make work with the platform more convenient and adds some necessary, in my opinion, functionality.
+The extension allows to make interaction with the platform more convenient and adds some necessary, in my opinion, functionality.

 ## Features